Marine Biology BSc (Honours) 2025 entry

 Course details

 In the first two years of your degree, you will take the core modules in biology along with modules intended to prepare you for advanced modules in marine biology specifically.
-In your second year, you will take ‘The Oceans’, an introduction to marine biology that will introduce you to the marine environment and the organisms that live there.
+In your second year, you will take ‘The Oceans’, an introduction to marine biology that will introduce you to the biology and oceanography of the marine environment and the organisms that live there as well as to some of the main threats faced by our oceans today.

 Alongside biology, in the first year of your studies you will be required to study an additional two subjects.
 In the second year, you will usually carry on at least one of these subjects, sometimes two.
 Find out more about how academic years are organised.